 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take cromolyn (oral inhalation) with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Cromolyn?

-- Tell all of your health care providers that you take cromolyn.
+- Tell all of your health care providers that you take cromolyn (oral inhalation).
 This includes your doctors, nurses, pharmacists, and dentists.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.

 Use cromolyn (oral inhalation) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - For breathing in only as a liquid (solution) by a special machine (nebulizer) into the lungs.

 - Your doctor will teach you to use the nebulizer.